bkase/osx-life/README.md

 This is my life as a nix shell definition

+## Perks

+Including but not limited to:

+* YouCompleteMe-ified vim (plus a bunch of other plugins I use)
+* zsh-git-prompt compiled with the performant Haskell reimplementation
+* zsh-syntax-highlighting
+* My fast fork of archey-osx

+## Install

 Stick this in your ~/.profile to have your life in every virtual terminal:

 ```bash